xinlin-z/ringbb/README.md

 # ringbb

-Ring Byte Buffer in pure C, auto resizable but no thread safe.
-Then it can be used in different scenarios and both C and C++ flexibly.
+Ring Byte Buffer in pure C, auto resizable, no thread safe, and with the capability to push(write) the pop(read) data buffer in both sides.
+It could then be used flexibly in different scenarios and with C and C++ respectively.

 Interfaces: